scoconno/scoconno.github.io/metaphysics/relat/notes.md

 + P3.
 The 6 dice have changed from being more to being less although their number has not changed.
 + P4.
 Something cannot change from being more or less unless its number changes.

+Both of these cases introduce what we might call cases of relational change.
+When you consider an object by itself, it might seem absurd to claim that it is radically changing, that it is changing in every respect.
+But once you consider the object's relationship to everything else that exists, it becomes less obvious that there is any respect in which the object remains stable.
+We would all agree that we become rich if someone deposits one million dollars into our accounts without our knowledge.
+We would agree that we become aunts and uncles if our siblings have children, even if our siblings are far, far, away.
+The radical flux doctrine says that we should also consider things like our comparable heights and speeds.
+Presumably, I walk quickly only relative to how quickly others are working.
+If we expand our focus to everyone on the globe who is currently walking, then a walker's speed would constantly changing from being slow to quick because of the variations throughout the globe in the speeds of other walkers.